catie-aq/rawgraphs-docker/README.md

 git clone https://github.com/hvalev/rawgraphs-docker.git/
 cd rawgraphs-docker
 docker build -t raw-graphs .
-docker run -p 3000:3000 raw-graphs
+docker run -p 8080:80 raw-graphs
 ```

 ## Improvements
-Used a multi-stage build to decrease the size of the final image by a factor of 10! and upgraded it to use python3.
+Used a multi-stage build to decrease the size of the final image by a factor of 10! and upgraded it to use Nginx.

 ## Aknowledgements
 To rawgraphs for making this incredible library and to the original repository.